-Easy Maths Games
+Easy Maths Games for Kids

 Practice measuring with our easy Pokemom Catapults.

 Find out who can get a homemade shooter to travel the furthest?
 Ask the children to use different items to measure the distance travelled.